Selling Inherited Property with Multiple Owners in St. Louis, Missouri – A Complete Guide

 • Cons: Slightly lower sale price compared to the traditional market.

 • Best for: Families needing quick, hassle-free closings.
+You can request a fast cash offer here.

 3. FSBO (For Sale by Owner)